Conniemac/Attendance-Application/README.md

 ## How It Works

-1. The user is asked to enter their first and last name.
+* The user is asked to enter their first and last name.
 The name is check for valid characters (a-z and A-Z)

-2. If the user is returning a new member they should select "New Member" if not they can just hit submit
+* If the user is returning a new member they should select "New Member" if not they can just hit submit

-3. For returning members:
+* For returning members:
-a.
-If the member shares a name with another member they are asked for their email since this is always
+** If the member shares a name with another member they are asked for their email since this is always
 		unique

-b.
-If their name is unique their attendance is recored
+** If their name is unique their attendance is recored

-3. For new members:
+* For new members:
-a.
-The user is asked to enter their major and email
+** The user is asked to enter their major and email

-b.
-They are then asked to confirm the information they provided
+** They are then asked to confirm the information they provided

-4. The member is welcomed to this weeks meeting
+* The member is welcomed to this weeks meeting